ryan-mcclue/musings/projects/wc-experiment.md

 `add a, input[i]; add a, input[i + 1]`
-we can help the CPU however, noting that say a summation can be broken up into multiple dependency chains `add a, input[i]; add b, input[i + 1]` so, a CPU will have a max.
+we can help the CPU however, noting that say a summation can be broken up into multiple dependency chains `add a, input[i]; add b, input[i + 1]`
+`TODO: quadPtrScalar faster as less expensive microps for address generation?` (compiler might not be smart enough as we have disabled SLP vectorisation?) so, a CPU will have a max.
 IPC value generally, if can reduce dependency chain, always applicable